Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Risk Factors for Depression.md

 zinc
 copper
 manganese
-So eating foods rich in these nutrients or taking a supplement may help ease depression symptoms.

 One group of nutrients considered to be a protective factor against depression is omega-3 fatty acids, found for example in fatty fish, algae, walnuts, and chia seeds.

 Evidence suggests that people who usually consume a diet rich in omega-3-fatty acids are at lower risk of developing: